Rank-stability of polynomial equations: Stability Under Various Constructions

-\begin{proof} The first part follows since any idempotent matrix is diagonalizable.
-We therefore only prove the second part.
+\begin{proof} The first part follows since every idempotent matrix is diagonalizable.
+We therefore prove only the second part.
 Let $M\in\M[n](F)$ be a matrix as above.
 Write the matrix $DMD^{-1}$ as a block matrix

 for $M_{11}\in\M[r](F)$, $M_{12}\in\M[r\times (n-r)](F)$, $M_{21}\in\M[(n-r)\times r](F)$ and $M_{22}\in\M[n-r](F)$.
 Then

 and